 10 days paid personal/carers leave.
 An employee is also entitled to an additional 2 days unpaid carer’s leave per occasion and 2 days paid compassionate leave per occasion.
 Casual employees are entitled to unpaid leave.
 All employees (including part-time and casual employees) are entitled to 10 days paid family and domestic violence leave each year.

 This applies for jury service and voluntary emergency management activities, such as CFA.
 Leave is unpaid, except for the first 10 days of jury service where the employee is not casual.

 LONG SERVICE LEAVE

 Employees are entitled to long service leave in accordance with pre-existing entitlements.

-An employee is entitled to be absent without loss of pay from his/her employment on a day that is a public holiday where the employee is based.
+An employee is entitled to be absent without loss of pay from their employment on a day that is a public holiday where the employee is based.
 An employee may refuse a request to work on a public holiday if the request to work is unreasonable, or the refusal to work is reasonable.

 TERMINATION OF EMPLOYMENT AND REDUNDANCY

 An employer must give a minimum notice period for termination of employment and redundancy.
 The period is dependent on the years of service.
 Where an employee’s employment is terminated for redundancy reasons, the employee is entitled to redundancy pay.
 The amount of redundancy pay is dependent on the years of service.